Smart Sustainable Cities

 English CEFR level B2.

-Please note: You may be asked to take a language assessment test before the start of the programme.
-If your English language skills are below the required level, you may not be able to enter the course, as you need to be able to actively participate in (parts of) the programme.
+Please note: you may be asked to take a language assessment test before the start of the programme.
+If your English proficiency is below the required level, you may not be able to enter the course, as you need to be able to actively participate in (parts of) the programme.
 In all cases, the programme manager makes the final decision.

 Practical information

 When you move to a different country to study, there are lots of things to arrange.
-For instance, where will you live, how much are the costs?
+For instance, where will you live, what are the costs?
 Visit our practical information page to help you prepare your stay.
 It is also important to start arranging a living space as soon as possible.
 Our housing pages will help you on your way.
-A student living in the Netherlands needs about € 800 - 1000 a month to cover living expenses, such as housing, food and transportation.
+A student living in the Netherlands needs about € 800 to 1000 a month to cover living expenses, such as housing, food and transportation.
 This includes insurances – health insurance is mandatory.

 Find out how to apply